0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 # Polygon ID SDK Plugin: Example App

 To use Polygon ID Mobile SDK, we have created a Polygon ID SDK Plugin.
-This pulgin helps you communicate with our Polygon ID Platform .
+This plugin helps you communicate with our Polygon ID Platform.

-The following steps illustrate how to do initial setup to get things started and then to use this plugin to create identity, authenticate this identity, fetch a claim from issuer, and generating proof to verify (by Verifier) these claim.
+The following steps illustrate how to do initial setup to get things started and then use this plugin to create an identity, authenticate this identity, fetch a claim from an Issuer using identity, and generate a proof to verify (by Verifier) this claim.

 ## Initial Setup

 1. **Install Flutter**: Install Flutter SDK.
-To know the steps for that, read tutorial [here](../../wallet-sdk/flutter-sdk/install-flutter-sdk.md).
+To know the steps in detail, read tutorial [here](../../wallet-sdk/flutter-sdk/install-flutter-sdk.md).

 2. **Clone Repository**: Clone the [polygonid-sdk-repository](https://github.com/iden3/polygonid-flutter-sdk.git).